#no-alloc #square-root #split #product-log #omega-function

 It is implemented in code as conditional switches on the input value followed by either a square root (and possibly a division) or a logarithm and then a series of multiplications and additions by fixed constants and finished with a division.

-This crate can also evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in the paper.
+This crate can evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in Fukushima's paper.
 This may result in a reduction in the accuracy to less than 24 bits, but this reduction has not been quantified by the author of this crate.

 The crate is no_std compatible, but can optionally depend on the standard library through features for a potential performance gain.